96harsh52/GCViT_Model_Training/README.md

-Here’s a concise and clear README template for your repository.
-Feel free to adjust it as needed:

----

 # GCViT and Custom Model Repository

 This repository contains the training and testing code for the GCViT model, along with a checkpoint for reproducibility.
 Additionally, it includes a custom model tailored for specific use cases.

 ## Repository Structure

-- **`gcvit_training.py`**: Contains the training script for the GCViT model.
+- **`Train.py`**: Contains the training script for the GCViT model.
 Includes configuration for data loading, model initialization, and optimization.
-- **`gcvit_testing.py`**: Script to evaluate the GCViT model using test datasets.
+- **`Test.py`**: Script to evaluate the GCViT model using test datasets.
 Outputs key metrics and predictions.
 - **`checkpoint/`**: Directory containing pre-trained model weights to resume training or perform inference.
 - **`custom_model/`**: Code and configurations for a custom model, designed for advanced use cases.